Strategic Doing affiliate institutions are universities that are actively involved in:

 Let us know of your intention to become an affiliate.
 This can happen at any time, but if we know your organization would like to be an affiliate, we can be more helpful to you in making sure you have the resources you need along the way and know about opportunities we think you might find useful.

 Host a Strategic Doing “event” to get more people engaged and excited.
 This can take many forms, but a typical event might be a one-day session, in which the morning is spent introducing Strategic Doing to a broad group of constituents using the Strategic Doing Game or another interactive tool, and an afternoon work session in which a somewhat smaller group is guided in using Strategic Doing to address a particular challenge.
-We can help identify a certified workshop leader or a Strategic Doing faculty to help with this event, and it also provides those that have attended the Strategic Doing 301 training a chance to practice their new skills (and can help fulfill the practicum requirements).
+We can help identify a certified workshop leader or a Fellow to help with this event, and it also provides those that have attended the Strategic Doing 301 training a chance to practice their new skills (and can help fulfill the practicum requirements).

 Find opportunities to use Strategic Doing within and outside your organization and build your skills in using the discipline.
 Your core team should take the lead on identifying those opportunities and building an accompanying action plan (we suggest using Strategic Doing itself for this process).
 Take advantage of the free coaching built into the workshop leader certification process to enhance your skills.
 As your involvement grows, your core team may need to grow so that there are enough members to guide the process in different settings.

 Build capacity by getting as many people as possible certified as workshop leaders.
-Think about cultivating potential workshop leaders that could work in different settings, depending on your context: regional economic or community development, higher education, K-12 education, corporate or government work, etc. Make sure those that have attended the Strategic Doing 301 training finish up the practicum requirements – they’re designed to be high-value activities that become part of the leader’s ongoing use of Strategic Doing.
+Think about cultivating potential workshop leaders that could work in different settings, depending on your context: regional economic or community development, higher education, K-12 education, corporate or government work, etc. Make sure those that have attended the Strategic Doing 301 training finish up the certification requirements – designed to be high-value activities that become part of the leader’s ongoing use of Strategic Doing.

 Get involved in the larger Strategic Doing community.
 Connect with those you met at a workshop, find ways to meet other Strategic Doers when you’re traveling, take advantage of social media channels to grow relationships, and come to the annual Strategic Doing conference.